Technion-Kishony-lab/quibbler/docs/Rationale.md

 data and the many parameter choices throughout the analysis pipeline.
 Changing and refining an upstream parameter (red '\') may affect one (or more) of the data items, which requires recalculating only specific steps of the pipeline (red left-to-right arrows).
 In "diverged" analysis steps, data items are processed independently and only the affected items must be recalculated (red frames), and in "converged" steps, the entire calculation needs to be repeated.
 Strong analysis pipelines must facilitate making such changes while interactively viewing their effect on downstream results (changing bars).
 Through such an interactive process of parameter specifications, we ultimately refine the insights we gain from our analysis._

 <br/>
 <br/>

-### *Quibbler*: interactive, traceable, transparent, and efficient data analysis pipelines
+#### *Quibbler*: interactive, traceable, transparent, and efficient data analysis pipelines

 Addressing the above challenges, *Quibbler* offers a data analysis toolset built on three key principles:

-1. **Forward and backward traceability.** In *Quibbler*, every piece of data maintains upstream connectivity all the way to the raw data.
+**1. Forward and backward traceability.** In *Quibbler*, every piece of data maintains upstream connectivity all the way to the raw data.
 *Quibbler* thereby allows both forward and backward dependency-tracing through the analysis pipeline.

-2. **Interactive, transparent, and well-documented human interventions.** Realizing that data analysis pipelines are rarely fully automated, *Quibbler* facilitates and embraces human interventions as an inherent part of the analysis pipeline.
+**2. Interactive, transparent, and well-documented human interventions.** Realizing that data analysis pipelines are rarely fully automated, *Quibbler* facilitates and embraces human interventions as an inherent part of the analysis pipeline.
 Users can readily change any external input parameters as well as override any